esmBot/esmBot/docs/setup.md

     ```

 ??? faq "Error: connect ECONNREFUSED 127.0.0.1:5432"
-    PostgreSQL isn't running, you should be able to start it with `sudo systemctl start postgresql`.
+    PostgreSQL isn't running, you should be able to start it on most Linux systems with `sudo systemctl start postgresql`.
 If you don't intend to use PostgreSQL, you should take another look at your `DB` variable in the .env file.

 ??? faq "Gifs from Tenor result in a "no decode delegate for this image format" or "improper image header" error"
     Tenor GIFs are actually stored as MP4s, which libvips can't decode most of the time.
 You'll need to get a Tenor API key from [here](https://developers.google.com/tenor/guides/quickstart) and put it in the `TENOR` variable in .env.